medavox/articles/music.md

 Joe Hisaishi - Music of the Celestial Beings
 ----------

-The end song from the film, "The Tale of Princess Kaguya"
+The end song from the film, "The Tale of Princess Kaguya".
+The saddest happy song.

 August 2017